 Glasgow’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Glasgow is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Glasgow doesn't have a public transportation system that people use for their commute.

 The per capita income in Glasgow in 2022 was $23,471, which is low income relative to Virginia and the nation.
 This equates to an annual income of $93,884 for a family of four.
 However, Glasgow contains both very wealthy and poor people as well.